LouisTsiattalou/website/content/cv/index.md

 **Data Science Team Leader**: Department for Business, Energy and Industrial Strategy

-I lead a team of Data Scientists working in Rapid Response and advanced techniques at the department.
+I previously lead a team of Data Scientists working in Rapid Response and advanced techniques at the department.
 I was the senior official in charge of high-profile projects involving up to 6 other data scientists working concurrently.
 These research projects could involve anything from backend engineering to transfer learning NLP tasks; the remit was to push the envelope on what was possible using Data Science in short delivery timescales.
+I also used my software engineering skills to modernise the team's Data Science process.

-One of these research projects was significant enough to land me in front of the 20 most senior government officials in the country, including the Cabinet Secretary at the time, Mark Sedwill.
+One of my research projects was significant enough to land me in front of the 20 most senior government officials in the country, including the Cabinet Secretary at the time, Mark Sedwill.